 Weekend with Your Novel: Speakers

 Christopher Chambers (MFA, University of Alabama) is an editor, teacher, and writer.
-He has been published widely in magazines and anthologies, including Best American Mystery Stories.
+He is the author of Delta 88, a collection of flash fiction, and has been published widely in magazines and anthologies, including Best American Mystery Stories.
 He has received 5 Pushcart Prize nominations and a National Endowment for the Arts Fellowship.
-Work he edited has appeared in Best American Mystery Stories, Best American Nonrequired Reading, Best American Poetry, O. Henry Prize Stories, The Pushcart Prize anthology, Poetry Daily, Verse, Daily, and The Utne Reader. christopherchambers.net
+Work he’s edited has appeared in Best American Mystery Stories, Best American Nonrequired Reading, Best American Poetry, O. Henry Prize Stories, The Pushcart Prize anthology, Poetry Daily, Verse, Daily, and The Utne Reader. christopherchambers.net

 Ron Kuka, (MFA, University of Iowa) is Creative Writing Program Coordinator at UW-Madison.
 He has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement.
 His teaching has been recognized with the Chancellor’s Hilldale Award for Excellence in Teaching.

-Dan Román has worked as a crime scene investigator for the Madison Police Department for the past 25 years, armed with a BA from Harvard, an MA in 15th-16th century Spanish and Medieval Italian, and a Glock Model 19.
+Dan Román worked as a crime scene investigator for the Madison Police Department for 25 years armed with a BA from Harvard, an MA in 15th-16th century Spanish and Medieval Italian, and a Glock Model 19.
 He’s worked on hundreds of homicides, death investigations, officer-involved shootings, and other major crimes.
-He’s trained in Advanced Bloodstain Pattern Analysis, Fingerprint Analysis and Comparison, Shooting Reconstructions, Crime Scene Analysis and Reconstructions, Forensic Photography, Bomb Scene Analysis, and is a Haz-Mat technician.
+He’s trained in Advanced Bloodstain Pattern Analysis, Fingerprint Analysis and Comparison, Shooting Reconstructions, Crime Scene Analysis and Reconstructions, Forensic Photography, and Bomb Scene Analysis, and is a Haz-Mat technician.
 He has taught Death Investigation classes for the Madison Police Training center, Fingerprint Classification and Comparison, Forensic Science classes, and Renaissance / Baroque Art and Music for local colleges.
-An avid reader of Eco, Borges, García Márquez, J.R.R.
-Tolkien, Marcus Aurelius, and E.O.
-Wilson, he often wonders what he is doing working as a cop.
-He writes terrible poetry, practices calligraphy (key word here is “practice”), and carves “magic” wands.

 Angela Rydell (MFA, Warren Wilson College) has been published in Indiana Review, Gulf Stream, NANO Fiction, Alaska Quarterly, Prairie Schooner, Poets & Writers, and other journals.
 She won Portland Review’s Flash Fiction Friday contest, an honorable mention in the New Millennium Writings Awards Flash Fiction Contest, and was a finalist American Short(er) Fiction Prize and Gray Sparrow Flash Fiction Contest.
 She teaches for the UW-Madison Division of Continuing Studies and workshops in Madison.